ZacharyEspiritu/zacharyespiritu.github.io/_projects/2016-06-12-math-battle.markdown

 ## Animations

-One of the things I always like to do in my games is make sure that there is motion on the screen at all times—this prevents players from ever thinking that the game froze and also, in my opinion, simply makes for a better game feel overall.
-As such, almost all of the backgrounds in Math Battle are moving on a loop.

-I'm most proud of the subtle, "intersecting" backgrounds as seen in the gameplay screens, which I achieved through some custom OpenGL tinkering to selectively prevent textures from rendering on top of one another.
+To make sure that there is motion on the screen at all times—this prevents players from thinking that the game froze—I implemented looping motion backgrounds in the gameplay scenes.
+I achieved these through some custom OpenGL tinkering to selectively prevent textures from rendering on top of one another.
 You can see this in the GIF below:

 <figure class="lazyload">
     <img class="responsive-screenshot lazyload" data-src="/images/projects/math-battle/animations.gif">